tdworowy/kindle_highlights/md/An_Introduction_to_General_Systems_Thinking_(Weinberg_Gerald).md

       The most fundamental concept in cybernetics is that of "difference," either that two things are recognizably different or that one thing has changed with time. - W. Ross Ashby12

       Law of Effect usually holds16: Small changes in structure usually lead to small changes in behavior. or, put in our terms: Small changes in the white box usually lead to small changes in the black box.

+      Law of Effect can be stated in reverse: Small changes in behavior will usually be found to result from small changes in Structure.

       In general terms, rather than in terms of used cars, the law states that: A system that is doing a good job of regulation need not adapt.
 A system may adapt in order to simplify its job of regulating.